elixirschool/elixirschool/_posts/2019-05-06-live-view-with-presence.md

 * With "plain" LiveView, we gave our chat the ability to push real-time updates to the user who initiated the change.
 In other words, users who submit new messages via the chat form see those new messages appear in the chat log on the page.
 * With the addition of PubSub, we were able to broadcast these new chat messages to *all* of the LiveView clients subscribed to a chat room topic, i.e. all of the members of a given chat room.
 * By leveraging Presence, we were able to track and display the list of users "present" in a given chat room, along with the state of a given user (i.e. whether or not they are currently typing).

+You can see the final (slightly refactored!) code [here](https://github.com/SophieDeBenedetto/phat).

 The flexibility of Phoenix PubSub made it easy to subscribe all of our running LiveView processes to the same topic on the pub sub server.
 In addition, the Presence module's ability to share a pub sub server with the rest of our application allowed each Presence process to broadcast presence events to LiveView processes.
 Overall, LiveView, PubSub and Presence played together really nicely, and enabled us to build a robust set of features with very little hand-rolled code.